-- (A-B).
-The Company has 750 shares authorized and 100 shares issued and outstanding of no par value common stock with a stated value of \$7,329,784.
+- A-B. The Company has 750 shares authorized and 100 shares issued and outstanding of no par value common stock with a stated value of \$7,329,784.
 The Company has no preferred stock outstanding.
-All issued and outstanding shares of common stock are held by the Company's parent, UHS. - (C).
-Dividend payment requirements are outlined in the domiciliary state statutes and may be further restricted by the ODI. - (D).
-The Company paid an extraordinary cash dividend of \$10,000,000 on June 19, 2020, to UHS, which was approved by the ODI.
-The Company recorded the dividend as a reduction to unassigned surplus in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
+All issued and outstanding shares of common stock are held by the Company's parent, UHS. - C. Dividend payment requirements are outlined in the domiciliary state statutes and may be further restricted by the ODI. - D. The Company paid extraordinary cash dividends of \$5,000,000 and \$10,000,000 on September 20, 2021 and June 19, 2020, respectively, to UHS, which was approved by the ODI and recorded as a reduction to unassigned surplus in the financial statements. - E. The amount of ordinary dividends that may be paid out during any given period is subject to certain restrictions as specified by state statute. - F. There are no restrictions placed on the Company's unassigned surplus.